 1/2 – 1 Tablespoon lemon juice

 1 teaspoon vanilla extract, optional

-- Peel, quarter and remove the cores from all the apples and pears.
+- Peel, core and quarter all the apples and pears.

 - Place the apples and pears into a large pot.
 Fill the pot with water.
 If you are making Kompot (apple and pear drink), then add all the water, filling the pot to the top.
 However, if you only want to make sauce, add enough water to only cover the fruit.